Chriz42/modsec_help/README.md

 	SecRule 1111111111110 blocks everything else.
 	Con: you don't have a message inside the auditlog what went wrong...

-**Configtest**

-Test the generate locationMatches:
-1. add your loationsmatches to "configtest/modsechelp/modsec_9999.conf"
-2. "bash run.sh"
-3. docker handelsthe rest and start apache with modsec and your rules, syntax errors should be checked on startup

-to test the matches you should set SecRuleEngine From DetectionOnly to On

 you could use "header_00_config_template.conf" as a template for modsec configuration tp generate your logfiles